kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/06-Supply-Chain-Security/03-Image-Security.md

       ![privateReg](../../images/privateReg.png)

-### From Kubernetes Respective, Pull an image from private registry:
+### From Kubernetes respective, Pull an image from private registry:

   Create a secret object with the Creds